gaMingLT/2526-vub-s1-typst-env/80_thesis/progress-reports/semester-1/main.typ

-==== Specifing Metasim Slots
+// ==== Specifing Metasim Slots

-This name must match the name of the config defined, which specifies the numbers of cores,memory, abstract config, .. .
+// This name must match the name of the config defined, which specifies the numbers of cores,memory, abstract config, .. .

-*CONTINUE*
+// *CONTINUE*

-For each run configuration a chip configuration must be specified, the most important value of the config, is the name of the config in the `config` directory.
+// For each run configuration a chip configuration must be specified, the most important value of the config, is the name of the config in the `config` directory.

 === Setup & Workload

-After everything is setup, the `firesim infrasetup` command can be run, with the first example `gcd` there should be no errors, and the following kind of output should be visible:
+After everything is setup, the `firesim infrasetup` command can be run, with the first example `gcd` there should be no errors.

-*ADD*
+In case of errors: a potential issue might be a missing directory named: `sim_slot_0`, in the home directory of the user used to execute the command.

 If that is the case the connection is successful.
 Now we modify the config to execute a named config from the config directory.
-Change the *ADD* file to the following:
+Change the `config_runtime.yaml` file and modify the `default_hw_config` parameter to specify a configuration in the `config_build_recipes.yaml`.

-*ADD*

-If that is done, we can run the infrasetup command again.
+If that is done, the `infrasetup` command can be executed again.

-*FROM this point, file not found exception*
+*FROM this point on, file not found exception*

+#box(fill: orange.lighten(30%), inset: 5pt, radius: 5pt)[
-Contininuing from this point, running the config, on my end I got the java file not found exception.
+  Contininuing from this point, running the config, on my end I got the file not found exception.
 No solution has been found at the moment of writing this.
+]

-#colbreak()
+// #colbreak()
 == Chipyard & Verilator <verilator>

 Since FireSim makes use of Verilator under the hood, I decided to perform manual command executions.

 We will make use of the config we specified earlier.
 Proceed to the `sims/verilator` directory in the chipyard repository.
 Executing the following command to compile your config: `make CONFIG=<config-name>`.
 This command should execute without a problem.
-An example of this command can be found below:

-*ADD IMAGE*
+#figure(
+  zebraw(
+    lang: false,
+    ```scala
+    // Tutorial Phase 1: Configure the cores, caches
+    class TutorialStarterConfig extends Config(
+      // CUSTOMIZE THE CORE
+      new freechips.rocketchip.rocket.WithNHugeCores(4)
+      new freechips.rocketchip.subsystem.WithNBanks(4) ++
+      new chipyard.config.AbstractConfig
+    )
+    ```,
+  ),
+  caption: [Tutorial Starter Config],
+) <tutorial-starter-config>

 After this we can proceed to run a binary, before we can run an RISC-V binary, we must first compile a binary to run.
 Go into the `test/` directory inside the Chipyard repository.
 You can decide which binary you want to run, to compile assembly code, read the `README.md` file inside of the directory, it describes on how to compiler all/or a specific binary.
 I will assume you compiled the `mt-hello.o` file to a `mt-hello.riscv` binary.

 With the binary compiled proceed to execute the following command: `make CONFIG=<config-name> BINARY=<path-to-binary> run-binary-hex`

 The last `run-binary-hex` specifies to run the binary using the fastmem option, more infor is available in the documentary.
 Specifying the fastmem option, noticably increases the speed of the simulation.
-When executing the `mt-hello.riscv` binary, the output will look like something in @firesim-hello, which executes the non multi-threaded version of the binary.
+When executing the `mt-hello.riscv` binary, the output will look like something in @firesim-hello.

 #figure(
-  image("assets/Pasted image 20251120115030.png"),
+  image("assets/mt-hello.png"),
-  caption: "Executing hello.riscv binary, with slow memory", ) <firesim-hello>
+  caption: "Executing mt-hello.riscv binary, with fast memory", ) <firesim-hello>

+#colbreak()
 = Custom Tile/Cores

 *In progress*